John Ferguson Sr.: Post-playing career

 In 1972, he became the assistant coach of Team Canada who defeated the Soviet team in the Summit Series.
 Ferguson gained some notoriety because he asked Bobby Clarke to take out Soviet star Valeri Kharlamov with a slash to the latter's ankle.
 Ferguson later justified his orders saying "that guy is killing us."

 In the years to follow, he became the head coach and later general manager of the New York Rangers.
 He lured Anders Hedberg and Ulf Nilsson away from the Winnipeg Jets of the World Hockey Association (WHA) in 1978 to the Rangers.
 Both were considered to be the Jets' best players, and among the best in the WHA as a whole.
 Ferguson stopped coaching in 1977, and was fired as general manager in 1978, at which time he became the general manager of the Jets in the WHA and, starting in 1979, the National Hockey League.

 He worked for the Ottawa Senators in the early 1990s as director of player personnel.
 He is credited with finding Daniel Alfredsson for the Senators.
 He was a special consultant to the general manager of the San Jose Sharks.

 Later years and death

+Ferguson was married to Joan, and they had four children together: John Jr. (former general manager of the Toronto Maple Leafs), Catherine, Chris and Joanne.

-Ferguson lived in Windsor, Ontario in his later years to be close to horses.
+He and his wife lived in Windsor, Ontario in his later years to be close to horses.
 He served as GM for the Windsor Raceway in 1988.

 In September 2005, Ferguson was diagnosed with prostate cancer.
 He died on July 14, 2007.
-Ferguson was survived by his wife Joan and children John Jr. (former general manager of the Toronto Maple Leafs), Catherine, Chris and Joanne.